Questions on free movement, red tape linger in Brexit citizens' deal

 London and Brussels agreed to offer equal treatment in social security, health care, employment and education and to let British judges ask the European Court of Justice to weigh in when necessary for eight years after Brexit.

-But Jane Golding, who heads British in Europe, a coalition of 10 citizens’ groups representing around 35,000 Britons living in the rest of the bloc, said fundamental issues had not been dealt with.
+But Jane Golding, who heads British in Europe, a coalition of 10 citizens’ groups representing around 35,000 Britons living in the rest of the bloc, said fundamental issues have not been dealt with.

 “The really big one is free movement, and we are worried that that is just simply going to be deferred until the next phase,” Golding, a Briton who has lived in Berlin for nine years, told Reuters.